Crossbow-js/crossbow.github.io/_src/docs/other-ways-of-defining-tasks.md

 ]);
 ```

-In that example, 3 tasks are defined, the first 2 are shell commands
+In that example, **3** separate tasks are defined.

+The first 2 are regular shell commands - when both of these complete (without error),
- and when both are complete, the function provided will be called.
+ the function `myInlineFunction` will be called.

- This is not to be mistaken for a regular 'callback' signalling completion.
+ This is not to be mistaken for a regular callback that is often
+ used to signal completion - rather, when you provide a function inline
+ like this, you're actually creating a brand new task, one that Crossbow will
+ treat exactly the same as any other type of task.

+ Why does this matter?
+Because when once you know that, you'll realise
- To prove this, you can provide multiple functions and even place them
+ that you can actually provide multiple functions and even place them
  anywhere in the task definition.
-The order will always be preserved.

- Another example of this, would be a situation in which you wanted
- to do something before **and** after a bunch of tasks... (note the arrow
- functions make this super clean)
+Either way they'll run in the exact
+ order that you intended.

+ Here's a concrete example - imagine you wanted to do something both ***before**
+ and then **after** a bunch of other tasks.
+This becomes trivial with Crossbow.

  ```js
  cb.task('clean', [